 Fortunately, Evergreen State drivers can pull up their car insurance ID cards on their smartphones in the event they get pulled over or otherwise need to prove auto coverage, since state law permits electronic proof of insurance.

-Drivers in your state who choose Esurance can download our convenient mobile app and access proof of insurance and other policy documents round-the-clock.
+Drivers in your state who choose Esurance can download our convenient mobile app and access digital proof of insurance and other policy documents round-the-clock.

 Uninsured drivers in Washington